 Whether you want to have kids or not.
 If you are privileged enough to have kids or maybe you are still not sure how to answer this question I hope my story will help you.

 This is my personal story and it's not always a pretty one, but it is my story.
 I'm not here to tell you life with or without kids is better, because I simply can't tell you.
 Every woman walks a different road in life and this happens to be mine.
 Sit back because this is gonna be a long one…

 ONCE UPON A TIME

 Once upon a time, there was this little girl born into a loving family.
-I was the youngest of 3 and my mum would always call me here surprise baby.
+I was the youngest of 3 and my mum would always call me her surprise baby.
 My brother and sister were already 11 and 8 when I joined the party and being the little benjamin I was always smothered with love and attention.
-If you would ask me as 6 years old if I wanted to become a mum the answer would be YES.
+If you would ask me at 6 years old if I wanted to become a mum the answer would be YES.
 One day find myself a prince charming and we would have a boy and a girl and even made out their names already.
 Thomas for a boy and Kimberly for a girl.
 Don't ask me why but those names were pretty popular back then.
 I also wanted to become a mermaid and comb my golden hair while sitting on a rock.
 Yes, you could call me a dreamer.
 Those dreams would brutally come to an end when my brother died at the age of 18 in a tragic car accident leaving my parents in despair and shock.
 I was nine years old and that day I kinda stopped dreaming.
-I realized way too young life was not to be taken for granted…
+I realized way too young that life was not to be taken for granted…

 THE NOT SO BEAUTIFUL CHAPTER